 - Put cupcake liners into muffin tins.

-- Measure out almond milk and add the vinegar.
+- Measure out the plant milk and add the vinegar.
 Let sit while you prepare the rest of the ingredients.

 - In a medium bowl, whisk together flour, baking powder, baking soda, salt, and cardamom.

 - In another bowl, add eggs and beat with an electric mixer or hand whisk.
 Add sugar and beat or whisk until blended.
-Add oil and applesauce and beat or whisk to combine.
+Add oil and beat or whisk to combine.

 - With the mixer on low speed, or using a whisk, slowly add half of the flour and mix until combined.
 Then add half of the milk and mix until combined.
 Add the rest of the flour and the rest of the milk.
 Beat until just combined.